The complicated stuff in life gets a little less complicated when you break it down into six basic questions: What, Why, Who, Where, When and How?

 These organizations can include corporations as well as governments at the federal, state and local levels.
 For example, governments often issue bonds to finance infrastructure projects like building roads, schools and parks.

-Bonds are a type of fixed-income investment because they typically provide a predictable stream and rate of income in the form of interest payments.
+Bonds are a type of fixed-income investment because they typically provide a predictable stream and rate of income in the form of interest payments throughout a specified period of time.
 There are many different types of bonds, but the basic categories that you will commonly come across include U.S. Treasury bonds, municipal bonds, and corporate bonds.

 Companies and government entities issue bonds when they need to borrow money.
 When you purchase a bond, you are basically giving a loan to the issuer (borrower).
 Think of it as a more sophisticated version of an IOU.